hphelion/documentation/moonshot/install.overview.md

 <img src="media/cloudos-install-process.png" title="HP Cloud OS installation process" />

-The steps shown above feature an automated process in the HP Cloud OS Operational Dashboard, where you can accept defaults or enter values that are specific to your requirements (such as your network settings).
+The steps shown above feature an automated process in the HP Cloud OS for Moonshot Operational Dashboard, where you can accept defaults or enter values that are specific to your requirements (such as your network settings).
 Using this automated approach, HP Cloud OS handles all of the installation details for you, installing the OpenStack services and the HP Cloud OS value-added services.

 Taking a broader view, this next diagram illustrates those steps in a larger context.